 In its oldest forms, the sport was enjoyed by Egyptians, Syrians and Ancient Greeks.
 The Romans brought the idea to British shores around 200 AD, and by the 10th Century the sport was gaining popularity, with historic accounts coming from the quills of the Anglo-Saxons.

 The General Stud Book was first published in 1791 by James Weatherby, detailing the horses competing and their pedigree information.
 Every thoroughbred born today can be traced back to the sires from the era of Charles II and the Stuarts.

 Further back, there are only three stallions responsible for the foundation of the entire breed: The Godolphin Arabian, The Byerley Turk, and The Darley Arabian.
 The last of the three shares DNA with 95% of all modern thoroughbreds, including the undefeated and world-famous Eclipse.

 The Jockey Club was formed in Newmarket in 1750 and was made up of the elite in the horse racing world.
 It was in the Jockey Club Rooms that the original rules of the sport were written, and as a result The Jockey Club eventually became the sport’s appointed governing body.

 Although The Jockey Club’s headquarters have now moved to London, the original Jockey Club Rooms still occupy a position of prominence on Newmarket’s High Street, as well as a very special place spiritually within global racing.

 British racing in the modern day

-Today, the Sport of Kings is enjoyed by the masses and is the second biggest spectator sport in Great Britain.
+Today, the sport is enjoyed by the masses and is the second biggest spectator sport in Great Britain.

 Through the rise of the bookmakers, newspapers and televised events, racing has become an entertainment staple for all.
 Technology has also advanced, resulting in the introduction of photo finishes in 1947 and starting stalls in 1965.